 Why Should You Stay Hydrated?

 While warm or hot water is known to soothe your body, it also is known to be an extreme source of dehydration.
 Dehydration, in general, is extremely dangerous.
-The risk is doubled while pregnant, however, as this could lead to numerous illnesses and impede your body’s ability to fight infections and viruses.
+However, the risk is doubled while pregnant, as this could lead to numerous illnesses and impede your body’s ability to fight infections and viruses.
 Ensure that you talk to a doctor about the optimal level of hydration required for your body.
 Make sure that you stay hydrated throughout the day.
 Take a gap between the time you drink water and go for a bath.
 It is recommended that you give yourself at least half an hour after drinking water and before going into the bath.

-Why Saunas and Baths in the Jacuzzi and Hot Tubs are Not Recommended During Pregnancy
+Why Saunas and Baths in the Jacuzzi and Hot Tubs Are Not Recommended During Pregnancy?

 It is highly recommended that you not have a bath in a jacuzzi or have a hot tubs bath while pregnant because: